-This week, I found a cute bookcase headboard at a local consignment shop that I thought would be perfect in my daughter's room.
+This week, I found a cute bookcase headboard at a local consignment shop that I thought would be perfect in my daughter’s room.
 You may recall the fantastic project where I turned a plain dresser into a beautiful library card catalog for her book-inspired room.
 Having a bookshelf in the headboard would give me more space for all her nighttime storybooks.
 I used Amy Howard At Home® One Step Paint™ for this project.
 It’s a great way to revive and restore old and outdated furniture and other projects, and its popularity has been rising thanks to Pinterest.
 I had never used chalk-based paint before, so it was a learning experience for me.
-While I wasn't going for an antiqued look, I do love the look of other Amy Howard At Home® pieces and was anxious to try it out for myself.
+I’ll be honest, I wasn’t a huge fan of the paint but after doing the following tips and tricks, I was able to create something beautiful!
+While I wasn’t going for an antiqued look, I do love the look of other Amy Howard At Home® pieces and was anxious to try it out for myself.

 Here are some of the tips I have before you take on a project.

 ● Take a class / watch some videos.
 Ace Hardware offers instructional classes and they also offer videos on their YouTube channel on how to use Amy Howard At Home® One Step Paint™.
 Chalk-based paint is unlike other paints I’ve used, and it has been labeled a more advanced project.
 So it is suggested that you test it out, play around with it, and learn as much as you can before starting a project.
 These workshops are a great way to learn and get your hands dirty.

 ● Clean your surface with a degreaser.
 Especially if you take home a used piece of furniture, you’ll want to clean it the best you can to remove any residue that has accumulated over the years (dust, smoke, etc.).
 The headboard I found had sticker residue on it, so I made sure to scrub that off before beginning.